 (d) The assigned provider chooses not to provide services to the individual; or

-(e) The individual transfers from the fee-for-service program to an MCP, from an MCP to the fee-for-service program or from one MCP to another.
+(e) The individual transfers from the fee-for-service program to an MCO, from an MCO to the fee-for-service program or from one MCO to another.

-(ii) The medical needs of the individual require assignment of a provider with a different specialty.
+(ii) The medical needs of the individual call for assignment of a provider with a different specialty.

-(b) If the department denies the individual's request to change the assigned provider, the department shall notify the individual by issuing the "Notice of Denial of Assigned Provider or Pharmacy in the Coordinated Services Program (CSP)" (ODM 01718, 1/2019) in accordance with division 5101:6 of the Administrative Code.
+(b) If the department denies the individual's request to change the assigned provider, the department will notify the individual by issuing the "Notice of Denial of Assigned Provider or Pharmacy in the Coordinated Services Program (CSP)" (ODM 01718, 10/2022) in accordance with division 5101:6 of the Administrative Code.